How to remove PVC peel and stick tiles?

 However, if you were careless during the removal of the PVC tiles, which resulted in a more serious area of scratching on the wall, caulking alone simply won't restore it.
 At this point, you will need to reapply cement to the wall to restore the smoothness and flatness of the entire wall.
 After applying the cement, wait for it to dry completely before sanding it down.
 Finally, the wall will be painted to restore the original smoothness and flatness.
 This wall restoration process takes a little longer, so here's a gentle reminder that if you're using peel and stick tiles, it's recommended that the preferred wall surface is a ceramic tile surface.

-When the wall repair is complete, only then may you replace it with new peel-and-stick tile tiles to acquire a striking new look.
+When the wall repair is complete, only then may you replace it with new peel and stick tile tiles to acquire a striking new look.

 For more information about peel and stick tiles